 Becky had opened Fingerprinting Express in 2003.
 The year before she’d gone to a local police station to be fingerprinted for a new job — and had to wait more than two hours with only one person ahead of her.
-Realizing a need in the market for efficient fingerprinting, Becky did some research and discovered that new laws had come into effect in 1998 that ended the monopoly of law-enforcement agencies in taking fingerprints for background checks for non-criminal applicants.
+Realizing a need in the market for efficient fingerprinting, Becky did some research and discovered that new laws had come into effect in 1998 that ended the monopoly of law-enforcement agencies in taking fingerprints for civilian background checks for non-criminal applicants.
 In the resulting business climate, small-time operators had jumped into the game.
 Typically, they were owners of businesses such as shipping companies, looking to add secondary income with a sideline service.
 For example, owners of UPS store franchises set up fingerprinting operations in their back supply rooms.
 Other operators provided fingerprinting out of their vehicles.

-Becky and her husband opened a store in 600 square feet leased on the second floor of a small shopping mall in Reno.
+Becky opened a store in 600 square feet leased on the second floor of a small shopping mall in Reno.
 She made $10 her first day.
-With no capital for advertising, she wracked her brains for ways to drum up business.
+With no capital for advertising, she wracked her brain for ways to drum up business.
 Fortunately, she consulted her daughter — and Monica’s recommendations proved golden.
 Becky visited the human-resources departments of local casinos — boxes of doughnuts in hand — and managed to win a few minutes of time from HR executives.
 They began sending their new hires to Becky’s Fingerprinting Express for background checks for their gaming cards.
 Slowly, Becky built her business by word of mouth and referrals, until it became the go-to place for many different businesses and industries.

 Indeed, state and federal laws require background checks for a wide range of occupations and privileges.
 These run from healthcare professionals to financial service professionals, bus drivers and cab drivers, law-enforcement personnel and city or county employees, building contractors and educators, and more.
 People seeking licenses for the gaming industry or medical-marijuana industry, or to become massage therapists, or to handle hazardous materials, or adopt children or volunteer with youth, or seal a court record or be allowed into the expedited passenger line at the airport — all must undergo background checks.